JonahDW/Image-processing/README.md

 The purpose of this module is to process a radio astronomical image in sourcefinding.py, where you can choose to either output a catalog of sources or output a mask file compatible with CASA for further data reduction.
 If the choice is to catalog, catalog_matching.py can match the output catalog (or any catalog created by PyBDSF) to external catalogs such as NVSS, SUMSS or FIRST, or even a user specified file.
 This allows one to check systematics such as the flux ratio (to check the primary beam) or the astrometric offsets.

 This code makes extensive use `astropy` and uses PyBDSF and its dependencies for its sourcefinding, which can be found [here](https://github.com/lofar-astron/PyBDSF).
 Furthermore the [`regions`](https://github.com/astropy/regions) astropy package is utilised in order to create the CASA mask files.
+Make sure to install the regions package directly from git as earlier versions do not correctly export the regions to the CASA mask files!

 PyBDSF requires an installation of `python-casacore`, and for it directly work on CASA images measures data is required to be somewhere on your system.
 As specified on the [`casacore`](https://github.com/casacore/casacore) github: